TWICE Snaps K-Pop 24-Hour Record With ‘Knock Knock’ But BTS Says ‘Not Today’

 Collectively, BTS is breaking other K-pop YouTube records too.
 “Spring Day” broke the record for a K-pop group or band to reach the 10 million, 20 million, and 30 million views milestones originally held by “TT” by Twice.
 “Knock Knock” by Twice was able to get back the 10 million view milestone by BTS, but their song “Not Today” (music video attached below) took it back.

-Still, both K-pop acts should be proud for the records they are setting as it shows just how strong the fandoms are.
+Still, both K-pop acts should be proud of the records they are setting as it shows just how strong the fandoms are.
 Even other K-pop fans of other fandoms, including Red Velvet fans (they still don’t have a fandom name), A.R.M.Y. and Once, have pitched in to support each other.
 And for the K-pop fans who are more competitive than cooperative, the “war” surely benefited BTS, Twice and their respective entertainment agencies and labels.
 If they monetized the views on YouTube, than they are making $1 per 25 views.
 That means in 24 hours, BTS and Big Hit Entertainment made about $400,000 each for “Spring Day” and “Not Today” within the first 24 hours of their respective releases.
 The same goes for Twice and JYP Entertainment with “Knock Knock.”
 So… keep “fighting” away.

 Both BTS and Twice are now taking care of post-release promotions for their respective K-pop comebacks.
 The former will only be continuing “Spring Day” promotions for one more week before switching over to “Not Today.”